AnazThaj/100-days-of-code/README.md

 **Today's Progress**: Practicing and getting stuck on arrays.
 However, not planning giving up any time soon.
 Did some DSA, it was fun.

 **Thoughts**: "The ticket to victory often comes down to bringing your very best when you feel your worst." -David Goggins

+### R1D63: August 03

+**Today's Progress**: Had one of the best days with JS.
+Hearing it directly from Leon that arrays take time for some folks actually motivated and encouraged me.
+Thank you and the #100Devs community.

+**Thoughts**: "Build the habit of being comfortable with uncomfortable." -Anonymous